matpiwowarski/Artificial-Intelligence/N_Queens_problem/N_Queens_problem/Models/NQueensProblem/Documentation.md

 **How does this work?**

-1. Generate X random states and save them into `states` list
+1. Generate X random states and save them into `states` list.
-2. Find best state in list (the lowest heuristic result)
+2. Find best state in list (the lowest heuristic result).
-3. If best result == 0: return best state
+3. If best result == 0: return best state.
-4. Move queens in every column on theirs best local position in every state
+4. Move queens in every column on theirs best local position in every state.
-5. Blocked states (states that didn't get changed after step 4) are changed into random states
+5. Blocked states (states that didn't get changed after step 4) are changed into random states.
-6. Repeat steps 2-6 until maximum number of steps is reached
+6. Repeat steps 2-6 until maximum number of steps is reached.

 ### 4. Genetic Algorithm

+Solves problem with defualt parameters for: `4x4`, `5x5`

+Parameters:

+`SizeOfSingleGeneration` (size of single generation) - default: `100`

+`PercentOfElitism` (percent of elitism) - default: `20`

+`CrossoverProbability` (crossover probability) - default: `35`

+`MutationProbability` (Mutation Probability) - default: `5`

+`NumberOfGenerations` (Number Of Generations) - default: `1000`

+**How does this work?**

+1. Generate X random states and save them into `generation` list.
+2. If one of the state in `generation` list is solved: return solved state.
+3. Create `newGeneration` list (there new chromosomes will be saved).
+4. Sort `generation` list (states with the lowest heuristic result at the beginning).
+5. Save X first states into `elite` list (list with best results).
+6. Save `elite` into `newGeneration`.
+7. While `newGeneration` chromosomes count is not equal `SizeOfSingleGeneration` repeat:
+  a) Selection:
+    Randomly select 2 chromosome parents from `generation` list.
+  b) Crossover:
+    Randomly select a point in the state and exchange all parent columns beyond that point.
+  c) Mutation:
+    Move a queen from random column onto random row.
+  d) Add 2 chromosomes into `newGeneration` list.
+8. `generation` is changed into `newGeneration`.
+9. Repeat `NumberOfGenerations` times steps 2-8.